Nouvelle Aquitaine Section

-The animals are mainly depicted in life size – however, sometimes there is just the head.
+The animals are mainly depicted in life size, ans sometimes there is just the head.

-However, they are still produced with a surprising degree of precision and realism which leave no doubt about the animals identification.
+However, they are still produced with a surprising degree of precision and realism that leave no doubt about the animals identification.

-This clearly indicated that they were domesticated!
+This clearly indicated that Cro-Magnon Men had domesticated horses!